cazagen/botbot/README.md

 1. Optionally set up a virtualenv with
     `virtualenv -p $(which python3) <your_env_name>`

-2. Install Requirements with `pip install -r requirements.txt`
+2. Install Requirements with `pipenv install`

 3. Create a configuration.
 Copy the distributable file from `config.ini.dist` to `config.ini` and edit as necessary.